-Today due to popular demand I am reviewing the The Test of Written Language-4 or TOWL-4.
+Today due to popular demand I am reviewing The Test of Written Language-4 or TOWL-4.
 TOWL-4 assesses the basic writing readiness skills of students 9:00-17:11 years of age.
-The tests consists of two forms – A and B, (which contain different subtest content).
+The tests consist of two forms – A and B, (which contain different subtest content).

 Below are my impressions (to date) of using this assessment with students between 11-14 years of age with (known) mild-moderate writing impairments.

 1. Vocabulary – The student is asked to write a sentence that incorporates a stimulus word.
 The student is not allowed to change the word in any way, such as write ‘running’ instead of run’.
 If this occurs, an automatic loss of points takes place.
 The ceiling is reached when the student makes 3 errors in a row.
 While some of the subtest vocabulary words are perfectly appropriate for younger children (~9), the majority are too simplistic to assess the written vocabulary of middle and high schoolers.
 These words may work well to test the knowledge of younger children but they do not take into the account the challenging academic standards set forth for older students.
 As a result, students 11+ years of age may pass this subtest with flying colors but still present with a fair amount of difficulty using sophisticated vocabulary words in written compositions.